eminsaleck/eminsaleck/README.md

 iOS enthusiast.
 I'm actively learning new technologies and developing personal projects.

->Please, give me a feedback on my "The Movie DataBase" project in pinned.
+>Please, give me a feedback on my "Matching-game" project in pinned.

 ## Technologies
 <p>